 If you're admitted as a patient to the hospital in La Crosse, Wisconsin, you may be cared for by one or more hospital medicine providers during your stay.

-What is a Hospitalist?
+What is a hospitalist?

-What are the benefits of being cared for by a Hospitalist?
+What are the benefits of being cared for by a hospitalist?

-- Hospitalists are familiar with our hospital processes and procedures.
-This allows them to easily order tests, consult other specialists and adjust treatments.
+Hospitalists work only in the hospital and are available, on-site, 24 hours-a-day.
+They're easily accessible in emergencies or when questions arise.
+Hospitalists are familiar with our hospital processes and procedures, which allows them to easily order tests, consult other specialists and adjust treatments.

-How does the Hospitalist work with my doctor?
-When you are admitted to the hospital, your primary care provider will transfer the management of your care to the hospitalist team.
-The hospitalist and your provider will communicate as needed throughout your stay.
+When you're admitted to the hospital, your primary care provider will transfer the management of your care to the hospitalist team.
+Your care team will communicate with each other as needed throughout your stay.
 Upon discharge, your primary care provider will be given a summary of your stay in the hospital, and your care will return to your primary care provider.